chatgptdev/SecurePasswordGenerator/README.md

 - Option to include special characters
 - Option to generate multiple passwords at once
 - Command-line switches for controlling password length, special character inclusion, and quiet mode
+- Supports writing generated passwords to a file or appending them to an existing file

 ## Implementation